fgrehm/vocker/README.md

 installation.
 It can also be used for building other Vagrant plugins that needs interaction with a Docker instance.

-## DEPRECATION NOTICE

-The plugin has been merged back into Vagrant core and will be deprecated once Vagrant 1.4 is out.
-I'll ship just one more version with the updates to align with the changes introduced on the corresponding [pull request](https://github.com/mitchellh/vagrant/pull/2549).
+**NOTICE: This plugin is no longer being maintained as its functionality has been merged back into Vagrant core, if you are interested on picking up the gem name please let [@fgrehm](https://github.com/fgrehm) know**.

 ## Installation